r-a-dobson/dynamicSDM/README.md

     Drive to minimise the computing power and storage demands associated with high spatiotemporal resolution modelling.

+*In progress* - dynamicSDM is currently being updated to remove all raster and sp dependencies.

 # Package structure

 dynamicSDM functions are split into four key modelling stages: response